 1. The Purpose of this Guidance Note

 This Guidance Note is intended to assist any parties that may be considering the appropriate level of card surcharges following the changes to the Standards.
 The Standards emphasise the right of merchants to recover their card acceptance costs through a surcharge, while allowing card schemes to address cases where merchants are surcharging at a higher level than is warranted.
 The Standards allow the card schemes to limit surcharges to ‘the reasonable cost of acceptance’, which includes, but is not limited to, the merchant service fee.
-A number of parties have expressed concern that uncertainty about the costs that can be included may result in disputes and unnecessarily increase compliance costs.
-This Guidance Note therefore sets out the Reserve Bank's view on the costs that can appropriately be included in the ‘reasonable cost of acceptance’ in addition to the merchant service fee (‘additional costs’).
+A number of parties have expressed concern that uncertainty about the costs that might be considered part of the reasonable cost of acceptance could result in disputes and unnecessarily increase compliance costs.
+This Guidance Note therefore sets out the Reserve Bank's view on the costs that can appropriately be included in the ‘reasonable cost of acceptance’.

 2. Additional Costs that Form Part of the Reasonable Cost of Acceptance